What Is SPF?

 If you’re applying your sunscreen correctly, any SPF between 30 and 50 will provide sufficient protection, even for those with the most sensitive skin.

 - UVA rays cause aging, like wrinkles and age spots.

 - UVB rays cause sunburn.

 UVA rays are the sun's rays that are responsible for tanning the skin.
 These rays can cause damage to your skin's cells below the surface, and may cause skin cancer, premature aging, and wrinkles.
 UVB rays cause sunburn, damaging the skin’s top layer.
-They’re generally most intense from 10am to 4pm.
 Broad-spectrum sunscreens block both UVA and UVB radiation.

 Protect yourself from a range of sun damage by selecting not only the correct SPF but also a sunscreen with “broad-spectrum” protection.

 How Can I Be Sure I’m Safely Protected?

 It’s always important to remember that no sunscreen can block 100% of the sun’s rays.
 To be sure you’re getting the coverage you need, opt for a “physical,” or mineral sunscreen.
 Mineral sunscreen acts as a shield against the sun’s rays.